gtech-mulearn/IEEE-LAUNCHPAD/README.md

 #### 🤖 #ieee-lp-introduction
 - Purpose: Roll out the red carpet!
 Introduce yourself to fellow coders.
-- Action: Drop a short bio and the GitHub repo link of your profile for the Top 100.
+- Action: Drop a short bio and the GitHub repo link of your profile for the IEEE Launchpad.

 #### 🚀 #ieee-lp-task-dropbox